9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

-1) Introduce students to the idea of reading code with care.
+1) Introduce the idea of reading code with care:
 ```
 Imagine being a computer when you read code.
 ```